 Mentally, when people self-harm, they are directly affecting their self-esteem and self-image.
 Their behaviors make it difficult for them to appreciate and value their own self-worth, which can lead to continual and repeated self-harming behaviors.
 Emotionally, the shame and guilt that surrounds self-harm in adults can serve as a vicious cycle that keeps these behaviors going.

-It is important to understand that self-harm abuse in adults is much more than just a few cuts and bruises.
+It is important to understand that self-harm is much more than just a few cuts and bruises.
 In more severe cases, people who self-harm can suffer injured nerves or tendons, limb loss, permanent scarring, multi-organ damage, and long-term pain resulting from broken bones.
 When self-harm continues, individuals become more likely to die accidentally as a result of their self-harm and even commit suicide.

-Treatment for Adult Self-Harm Abuse in Florida
+Self-Harm Treatment for Adults in Florida